 \section{Problem statement}

 In this section, we formulate the constrained resource allocation problem in open systems.
 First, we introduce the notation used along this work.
-Then, we present the problem in closed system and we describe the possible modifications of the system resulting from replacements and interactions, next we detail how the time is sampled based on these modifications.
+Then, we present the problem in closed systems and we describe how the problem changes because of replacements, next we detail how the time is sampled.
 Finally, we present the Random Coordinate Descent algorithm which is considered in this work.